dimitrioui/BEZIER-and-MESH/README.md

 Using the subroutine MAKE_MES.C we desing a triangle 3D mesh.
 You can view the mesh using the subrutine GRBEZ.C Finally the subrourine MAKEIGS.C creates an IGES file (from the mesh file) for further analysis using other packages.
+The subroutine CURVEBEZ.C, helps you desing 3D Bezier curve and view the result.